 Any other local inertial frame can be generated from a known tetrad $(e_{0} , e_{1} , e_{2} , e_{3})$ on a background spacetime via a spacetime-dependent homogeneous Lorentz transformation $\Lambda(x)$,

 where $\Lambda$ satisfies $\eta = \Lambda^{T} \eta \Lambda$.
-Given a known inertial frame or a frame associated to a force-free solution, one may use the theorem of Sec.~\ref{sec:II} to construct a new force-free field via an appropriate Lorentz transformation.
-In general, this procedure does not guarantee the existence of a new physically meaningful solution, since one must still provide a transformed tetrad that follows the condition in~\eqref{eq:2.20}~and~\eqref{eq:2.21}, without regard to any regularity conditions.
-Nevertheless, it provides a systematic method for constructing new exact solutions in arbitrary background spacetimes.
-For example, Adhikari, Menon, and Medvedev~\cite{Adhikari_etal_2024} applied this method in Kerr spacetime and succeeded in constructing new exact solutions.
+Given a known inertial frame or a frame associated with a force-free solution, one may use the theorem discussed in Sec.~\ref{sec:II} to construct a new force-free field via an appropriate Lorentz transformation.
+In general, this procedure does not guarantee the existence of a new physically meaningful solution, since one must still provide a transformed tetrad that follows the conditions in~\eqref{eq:2.20}~and~\eqref{eq:2.21}, while imposing regularity conditions separately.
+Nevertheless, it provides a systematic method for the search for new exact solutions in arbitrary background spacetimes.
+This is the technique first introduced by Adhikari \textit{et al.}~\cite{Adhikari_etal_2024} in Kerr spacetime, where they succeeded in finding new exact solutions.

-In flat spacetime, the only transformation that can generate a new vacuum solution from the tetrad of a known one is an orthogonal transformation in the poloidal plane.
+In flat spacetime, the only transformation that can generate a new vacuum degenerate field from the tetrad of a known one is an orthogonal transformation in the poloidal plane.
 To the best of our knowledge, an explicit proof of this simple statement has not been presented in the literature, and we therefore provide one in Appendix~\ref{apx:A}.
 But, in this work, we only consider the improper rotation

 where $L$ is a function of the poloidal coordinates.